matchmore/tech-blog/20180321/README.md

   return true
 }
 ```
-The first line creates a configuration with your API key second configures AlpsSDK.
+The first line creates a configuration with your API key, and the second configures the AlpsSDK.

-There will be compilation error because Xcode does not know what `MatchMoreConfig` is, to fix that add `import AlpsSDK` import.
+There will be a compilation error because Xcode does not know what `MatchMoreConfig` is.
+To fix this, add `import AlpsSDK` import.

-Now that SDK is set up we will create a label and two buttons in main application view in `Main.storyboard`.
+Now that the SDK is set up, we will create a label and two buttons in the main application view in `Main.storyboard`.

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/master/20180321/img/app-main-page.png "app main view")

-## Create publication
+## Create a publication
-Let's write the code that will create publication and subscription when clicking on buttons.
+Let's write the code that will create a publication and a subscription when clicking on the buttons.

-So first you create `IBAction` for publish button:
+The first step is to create `IBAction` for the publish button:
 ```swift
 @IBAction func publish() {
     let properties: [String: Any] = ["test": true]